-When we talk to engagement specialists in the pest animal management space there is a very common recurring theme: managing pest animals is a difficult and challenging task.
-Many pest animals breed quickly.
-They don't respect property boundaries.
-And they are often difficult to trap or kill.
-Although pest control technologies and strategies are improving, we've yet to meet anyone who argues that managing invasives is a simple or straightforward task.
+When we talk to engagement specialists in the land management space there is a very common recurring theme: managing sustainably is difficult and challenging.
+Many issues are complex and don't respect property boundaries.
+Although technologies and strategies are improving, we're yet to meet anyone who argues they have made things simple or straightforward.
 As Ringo Starr likes to say, "It don't come easy".

-So managing pest animals is pretty hard.
+So sustainable land management is pretty hard.
 But most of you would probably agree that managing people is even harder!
-Again and again, engagement specialists emphasise to us that their biggest problems are with people, not the pests themselves.
+Again and again, engagement specialists emphasise to us that their biggest difficulties are with people, not the problems themselves.

-One of the key challenges of effective pest management is that it requires sustained cooperation of groups of people, some of whom likely have divergent values, beliefs, attitudes and capabilities.
+One of the key challenges of effective management is that it requires the continued cooperation of groups of people, some of whom likely have divergent values, beliefs, attitudes and capabilities.
 Getting everyone on the same page can be incredibly challenging.
 Have you heard the expression, "It's like trying to herd a bunch of cats"?
-That's exactly the challenge facing engagement professionals working on invasive animals.
+That's exactly the challenge facing engagement professionals working with a diverse range of land owners and managers.

-Often a substantial proportion of landholders are engaging in behaviours that are counterproductive to responsible pest animal behaviour.
-They are not baiting, not ripping up warrens, not sharing information with their neighbours.
-Or, in other situations, they are engaging in such action but aren't adopting the latest technologies or best practices.
+Often a substantial proportion of landholders are engaging in behaviours that are counterproductive to the issue.
+They are not performing desired actions, not sharing information with their neighbours.
+Or, in other situations, they are engaging in such actions but aren't adopting the latest technologies or best practices.